shadowboxingapp/shadowboxingapp.github.io/_posts/2020-11-03-importance-of-shadow-boxing.md

 ---
 title: "The importance of Shadow Boxing"
 imageCode: "freestyle"
 description: "Shadow boxing is generally known as a warm-up exercise but it is a lot more than that.
 There are immense benefits of shadow boxing which do not only keep you fit but it makes your technique better.
-The art of shadow boxing cannot be overlooked as it comes with a lot of secret benefits."
+The art of shadow boxing cannot be overlooked as it comes with a lot of secret benefits, so let’s talk about some of these known benefits."
 contextualAd: "With this boxing workout app, be more focused in your training.
 The app will call out punches and give you guidance while you box."
 includeScreenshots: "yes"
 layout: post
 category: shadow boxing
 ---

 Shadow boxing is generally known as a warm-up exercise but it is a lot more than that.
 There are immense benefits of shadow boxing which do not only keep you fit but it makes your technique better.
-The art of shadow boxing cannot be overlooked as it comes with a lot of secret benefits.
-Let’s talk about some less known benefits.
+The art of shadow boxing cannot be overlooked as it comes with a lot of secret benefits, so let’s talk about some of these known benefits.

 {% include preview.html %}